Under-nutrition in later life is everyone’s business

 The Malnutrition Task Force’s report, The State of the Nation: Older People and Malnutrition in the UK Today, provides an overview of the scale of the challenge and how well it’s currently being addressed across sectors and settings.
 (This publication will be regularly updated so will also contain the latest stats for your information.)

-It is estimated that around one in ten people over the age of 65 are malnourished or at risk of malnutrition.
-That’s over one million older people in the UK today.
+It is estimated that around one in ten people over the age of 65 are malnourished or are at risk of malnutrition - that’s over one million older people in the UK today.

-Malnutrition (undernutrition) is characterised by low body weight or weight loss, meaning simply that some older people are not eating well enough to maintain their health and wellbeing.
+Malnutrition (undernutrition) is characterised by low body weight or weight loss, which simply means that some older people are not eating well enough to maintain their health and well-being.
 Seemingly overweight people can also feel the physiological effects of unintentional weight loss.

 Undernutrition will affect health and wellbeing, increasing hospital admissions, and can lead to long-term health conditions for otherwise healthy and independent older people.

 Why is this happening?